Triffin v. Pomerantz Staffing Services, LLC

 of New York.
 Each check bore Pomerantz's full name and address and a facsimile

 signature of "Gary Pomerantz."
-Also printed on the face of each check was a warning:
+Also printed on the face of each check

-examining the checks as suggested by this warning, Friendly cashed the checks, which
+AUTHENTICITY."
+Without examining the checks as suggested by this warning,

-the bank returned unpaid and stamped: "COUNTERFEIT" and "DO NOT PRESENT AGAIN."
+and "DO NOT PRESENT AGAIN."

 |